sisoe24/nukeserversocket/README.md

 ## 1.8.
 Known Issues

 - Settings window doesn't display the tooltip text.
 - When changing workspace with an active open connection, Nuke will load a new plugin instance with the default UI state.
 This would look as if the previous connection has been closed, where in reality is still open and listening.
-One way to force close all of the connections is to restart Nuke, or wait for the connection timeout.
+One way to force close all of the connections is to restart Nuke, or you can wait for the connection timeout.

 ## 1.9.
 Compatibility